Dec 23: The JMAP momentum builds

-Last year we announced JMAP, our effort to make a better standard for synchronizing mail, calendars and contacts.
+In our advent blog series last year we announced JMAP, our effort to make a better standard for synchronising mail, calendars and contacts.
 Exactly one year on, we thought it would be good to give an update on our progress so far.

 The next version of Roundcube (the world’s most popular open source webmail client) is being built on JMAP.
 Linagora are also using it for their next generation email platform, and are actively developing an open-source client library in ES6.
 Atmail similarly see JMAP as the future and are using it as a base for future products.
 Bigger platforms tend to take more time to adopt new things, but we have held productive talks on some of our trips over to California this year.